The breakdown on Credit Reports

 You have three FICO® scores, one for each of the three credit bureaus: Experian, TransUnion, and Equifax.
 Each score is based on information the credit bureau keeps on file about you.
 As this information changes, your credit scores change as well.
 Your 3 FICO® scores affect both the amount of a loan and what loan terms (interest rate, etc.) lenders will offer you.

-Amounts Owed (30% of score): What is owed on all accounts, on different types of accounts, whether you show a balance on certain types, how much of the total credit line is used, and the amount on installment loans that are still owed.
+Amounts Owed (30% of score): What is owed on all accounts, on different types of accounts, whether you show a balance on certain types, how much of the total credit line is used, and a number of installment loans that are still owed.

 Length of Credit History (15% of score): How long your credit accounts have been established, in general, and how long it has been since you used certain accounts.